-We consent to the inclusion in this Registration Statement on Form S-11 (File No. 333-) of our report dated March 20, 1996, on our audits of the financial statements of PMC Commercial Trust.
+We consent to the inclusion in Amendment No. 2 to the Registration Statement on Form S-11 (File No. 333-2757) of our report dated March 20, 1996, on our audits of the financial statements of PMC Commercial Trust.
 We also consent to the reference to our firm under the caption "Experts."